xleonard1/RecruitmentMe/README.md

-Jva backend for internal recruiter application that connects recruiters and candidates giving direct access between the two parties.
+Java backend for internal recruiter application that connects recruiters and candidates giving direct access between the two parties.